Phone Neck and Premature Neck Ageing – Do You have Phone Face?

-And let’s face it – we use our “smart phone face” – a LOT!
+And let’s face it – we use our “smartphone face” – a LOT!

 Would you pull and squish the skin on your cheeks at least 20 times a day – then hope for the best in terms or skin resiliency and gravity?
 Of course not.

-What is smartphone face/cellphone face?
+What is a smartphone face/cellphone face?

-Smartphone face/cellphone face or “Phone Face” is a term increasingly used to describe the overall shortening of the neck muscles along with a diagonal, gravitational pull on the jowls and neck skin whenever a person spends hours-upon-hours looking down at their smart phone, reading device, laptop or tablet.
+Smartphone face/cellphone face or “Phone Face” is a term increasingly used to describe the overall shortening of the neck muscles along with a diagonal, gravitational pull on the jowls and neck skin whenever a person spends hours-upon-hours looking down at their smartphone, reading device, laptop or tablet.
 Along with other recent terms including ‘tech neck’, ‘mobile phone/cell phone elbow’ (cubital tunnel syndrome) and digital eye strain (DES), phone face points to the undesirable outcomes of overuse of new technology.
 Smartphone/cellphone face terms also emphasise the growing concern about premature ageing of the lower face and neck skin due to frequent use of hand-held tech gadgets.

 Unfortunately, we have become increasingly reliant upon our devices for instant updates, social chats, weather forecasts, business information and the daily news.
 There’s little we don’t use our phones for these days.
-And whilst these devices provides us with high levels of task convenience, like everything else these days – it comes at a cost.
+And whilst these devices provide us with high levels of task convenience, like everything else these days – it comes at a cost.